A study of Police Suicide Statistics

 January 4, 2013

-its annual survey of police suicides.
-Known as NSOPS (National Study
+its annual survey of police suicides for 2012.
+Known as NSOPS (National

-of Police Suicides), this is our third in a series of studies that began in 2008.
+Study of Police Suicides), this was our third in a series of studies that began in 2008.

 |Badge of Life

-are the first group to track police suicides on a scientific basis and this is the first reduction we have seen since we began
+We are the first group to track police suicides on a scientific basis and this is the first reduction we have seen since we

 adopting peer support programs and the increased willingness of officers, many of them younger, to seek professional assistance—not